Three Russian servicemen killed after drone shot down at air base inside Russia - KESQ

 Three Russian servicemen were killed Monday after a Ukrainian drone was shot down by air defenses as it approached a military airfield in Saratov Oblast, deep inside Russian territory, according to Russian state news agencies, citing the defense ministry.

-The incident took place at the Engels-2 military airfield, a strategic bomber airbase in the western port city of Engels, some 500 miles (more than 800 kilometers) southeast of Moscow, located on the Volga River.
-It is the second such attempted attack on Engels this month.
+The incident took place in the western port city of Engels, some 500 miles (more than 800 kilometers) southeast of Moscow, located on the Volga River.
+It is the second such attempted attack on the city, which houses the Engels-2 military airfield, a strategic bomber airbase, this month.

-Law enforcement agencies are now investigating the incident, said Saratov Oblast Governor Roman Busargin on Monday.
-The comments, posted on his official Telegram channel, came after reports circulated of an explosion in the city of Engels.
+Law enforcement agencies are now investigating the incident at the airfield, said Saratov Oblast Governor Roman Busargin on Monday.
+The comments, posted on his official Telegram channel, came after reports circulated of an explosion in the city.

 He added that there were “no emergencies in the residential areas of the city,” and that no civilian infrastructure had been damaged.
 He also extended his condolences to the families of the servicemen, saying the government would provide them with assistance.